ayakashi-io/ayakashi-io.github.io/docs/guide/debugging.md

 # Debugging

-Ayakashi includes some utilities to help you debug your scrappers while developing.
+Ayakashi includes some utilities to help you debug your scrapers while developing.

 ## Using a headful chrome